 How insurance companies set Medigap premiums

 There are three ways an insurance company can set Medigap premium rates:

-Other factors impacting the premium rates can include inflation, geography and medical underwriting (if you did not enroll when first eligible) and other discounts.
+Other factors impacting the premium rates can include inflation, geography, medical underwriting (if you did not enroll when first eligible), and other discounts.
 You should check with each specific health insurer to see how it sets Medigap prices before you buy.